Skip to Content

 A small travel trailer

 It is also important to factor in the cost of the tow vehicle when comparing fifth wheels and travel trailers.
 To pull a fifth wheel, you need a large pickup truck.
-Heavy-duty 3/4 ton or 1 ton pickup trucks capable of towing fifth wheels are expensive.
+Heavy-duty pickup trucks are expensive.
 Prices start at around $40,000 for a basic model.
 Larger 1 ton models and models with more towing features cost around $50,000 to $80,000.

 Travel trailers can be towed with smaller trucks and SUVs.
 These vehicles are more affordable.
-Prices start around $30,000 and go up depending on the make and model.
+You may already own a vehicle that can tow a trailer.
+If you need to buy a vehicle, prices start around $30,000.

 Winner: Travel trailers are cheaper than 5th wheels.